RVel37/NF-MEI/README.md

 - Split reads: individual reads aligning to 2+ separate locations - indicates the presence of a breakpoint

 # TEST DATA
-We are using scramble's `test.bam` and `test.bam.bai` files as test runs (to configure pipeline) for several reasons:
+Used scramble's `test.bam` and `test.bam.bai` files as test runs to configure pipeline for several reasons:
 - Small and fast: files cover small region (chr3:70,000,000-71,000,000), so they run quickly and are easy to handle.
 - Reproducible: They are distributed with the tool, so anyone can use the same data for comparison or debugging.
 - Known output: Expected outputs are well-documented, making it easy to check if pipeline/other MEI tools are working as expected.

 Limitations:
-Test files are fine for basic benchmarking/testing pipeline, but won't represent real-world dataset size and complexity. **Will use a 1kGP Exome for further testing, as the reference genome provided by scramble's validation directory appears to be incompatible with MELT.**
+Test files are fine for basic benchmarking/testing pipeline, but won't represent real-world dataset size and complexity.

+**CURRENTLY: using an exome for further testing, as the reference genome provided by scramble's validation directory appears to be incompatible with most other tools.**

 For final benchmarking will use the HG002 data + internal BAMs from NHS.